foundry-rs/book/src/reference/forge-std/hoax.md

 Sets up a [`prank`](../../cheatcodes/prank.md) from an address that has some ether.

-If the balance is not specified, it will be set to 2^128 ETH.
+If the balance is not specified, it will be set to 2^128 wei.